9 License Management

 $ sudo rstudio-server license-manager status

-After purchasing a license to RStudio Server you’ll receive a license key that can be used to activate the license on a given system.
+After purchasing a license to RStudio Workbench you’ll receive a license key that can be used to activate the license on a given system.

 You can activate your license key with the command:

-If you want to move your license of RStudio Server to another system you should first deactivate it on the old system with the command:
+If you want to move your license of RStudio Workbench to another system you should first deactivate it on the old system with the command:

 $ sudo rstudio-server license-manager deactivate